 - Baste the turkey with juices several times throughout cooking.

 - When the skin is a light golden color and the turkey is about two-thirds done, shield the breast loosely with a tent of lightweight foil to prevent overcooking of the breast.

-- See the cooking time below and start checking your meat thermometer until it’s done.
+- See the cooking times below for an idea of how long your bird will take to roast, and start checking your meat thermometer until it’s done cooking.